Lesson video

 Correctly punctuate the following examples using the quote conventions.

-And the metaphor mind-forg'd manacles describes a kind of shackle or handcuffs in someone's mind.
+The visual image of the "black'ning church" describes the church becoming darker and the metaphor "mind-forg'd manacles" describes a kind of shackle or handcuffs in someone's mind.

-Well done if you added double quotation marks around "black'ning Church", which is a direct quote from the poem.
+Well-done if you added double quotation marks around "black'ning church", which is a direct quote from the poem.

-And if you added in double quotation marks around "mind-forg'd manacles", also a direct quote from the poem.
+And if you added in double quotation marks around "mind-forg'd manacles" also a direct quote from the poem.

 Adding context enriches the reader's experience by providing a broader understanding of the poem's significance and relevance.